henningbruhn/henningbruhn.github.io/_sources/contents/convex.md

 Recall that when performing logistic regression we aim to find a linear classifier with small zero-one loss.
-Instead of minimising the zero-one loss directly, however, we minimise the logistic loss -- which we had seen to upper-bound the zero-one loss; see Lemma~\ref{upperloglosslem}.
+Instead of minimising the zero-one loss directly, however, we minimise the logistic loss -- which we had seen to upper-bound the zero-one loss; see {prf:ref}`upperloglosslem`.
 Here now is the reason, why we replace the zero-one loss by a *surrogate loss* function, the logistic loss: in contrast to zero-one loss, the logistic loss function is convex!